 Dedicated Hunter Program FAQ

 Answer: In most situations, a Dedicated Hunter can withdraw from the program early.
-Withdrawal must happen prior to the last hunting day in the third year of the enrollment.
-See each year in the Dedicated Hunter Program Guide to learn how to withdraw from the program.
+Withdrawal must happen prior to the last hunting day in the final year of the enrollment.
+A Dedicated Hunter cannot withdraw if the person's record shows two harvests for that enrollment period.

 Answer: No. Service completed prior to receiving your Big Game Drawing results is not eligible for credit toward Dedicated Hunter program requirements.
 Don’t do service until you have joined.

 Answer: No. Friends and family cannot donate or transfer their service toward your requirements.
 Each person must do their own service.

 Answer: Your COR number is an authorization number to be in the Dedicated Hunter Program.
 You can find your COR number by using the look-up feature on the Check your progress webpage.

 Answer: Yes, but you may only have one buck deer permit each year.
 If you draw a limited-entry buck deer permit in the big game drawing, you can’t have your Dedicated Hunter permit that year.
 If you harvest during your limited-entry hunt, it will not count toward your harvest limit for the Dedicated Hunter program.

 Answer: Yes, if the Dedicated Hunter is mobilized or deployed on military assignment; OR has drawn a limited-entry buck deer permit from the annual big game drawing.
 Extensions are not given for hunters obtaining permits directly from a CWMU, the annual convention/expo or another source.
-Receiving a program extension is not automatic and you must make the request in writing before the enrollment period expires.
-Other restrictions apply.
+Starting in 2024, Dedicated Hunters who draw a limited-entry buck deer permit in the Utah big game drawing will automatically be given a one-year extension.
 Contact your nearest DWR office for more information.

 Answer: Two deer harvests is the limit for program enrollment.
-If you have two harvests in the first two years, you won't get a permit for the 3rd year and you will need to finish the total of 32 service hours.
+If you harvest in both of the first two years, you won't get a permit for the third year and you will need to finish the total of 32 service hours.
 You cannot purchase any other Utah general-season buck deer permit while you are still enrolled in the program.